LucianoCirino/efficiency-nodes-comfyui/README.md

-⚠️ **IMPORTANT:** This repository is no longer receiving updates or maintenance.
-Use at your own risk.

-🌟 **Looking for Active Development?** Check out the fork of this project maintained by [jags111](https://github.com/jags111/efficiency-nodes-comfyui).
+# ⚠️ **IMPORTANT:** This repository is no longer receiving updates or maintenance.
+For ongoing development, check out the fork of this project maintained by [jags111](https://github.com/jags111/efficiency-nodes-comfyui).

 Efficiency Nodes for ComfyUI
 =======